alexander-soare/alexander-soare/README.md

 ## Consistency Policy

 I distilled [Diffusion Policy](https://diffusion-policy.cs.columbia.edu/)s into consistency models.
 This was part of a push for me to understand diffusion models in depth.
+See [the writeup and code here](https://github.com/alexander-soare/consistency_policy).

 <img src=".images/consistency_policy.gif" style="width:300px">